Online Course FAQs: Schools & Educators

 In some courses (such as group, individual, and dual sports), students may have opportunities to try a variety of activities as specified in the course and complete a corresponding skills assignment and/or report on their experience.

 Q: Which physical fitness assessment does Carone Learning use?

-A: Carone Learning uses the Presidential Fitness/FitnessGram test and standards as a basis for the required fitness assessments within the PE courses.
+A: Carone Learning uses the Presidential Fitness assessment measures as a basis for the required fitness assessments within the PE courses.

 Q: Can the Carone Learning courses accommodate students with physical limitations?

 A: Because exercise programs can be tailored to meet the needs of each student, the Carone Learning courses are ideal for students of all fitness levels and abilities.
 Although any of our PE courses can be modified to meet special needs, our Adaptive PE course is designed specifically for students with physical limitations.